 Realism is an art movement, which preceded the Romanticism in the 1950s, after the revolution.
 Unlike romanticism that sought to exaggerate the status of the rich in society through their art and literature, realism art focused on real-life scenarios as seen by naked eyes.

 This movement began in France.
 They rejected the romanticism ideology of glorification and individualism.
 Instead, they used the same canvas to honor prominent figures and paint ordinary people of different social classes.
-The movement rejected the ideal representation of the world and embraced the typical real-life situation that most people were living.
+The movement rejected the ideal representation of the world and embraced the typical real-life situation that most people were living in.
 Their works mostly reflected the changes imminent after the commercial and industrial revolution.

 The realists represented ordinary life with truth and accuracy, without hiding unpleasant aspects.
-They painted peasants, common laborers, prostitutes and people in their daily line of work.
+They painted peasants, common laborers, prostitutes, and people in their daily line of work.
 These subjects were previously overlooked in the artworks.
 The movement endeavored to represent all the social classes in the same way.

 Some artworks that stood out in this movement include The Stone Breaker by Gustave Courbet, The Poor Poet by Carl Spitzweg and The Laundress by Honore Daumier, among others.
 Because of the sincerity, with which realists depicted the world, their legacy still lives on.